SAVE THE PLANET!!!

 That’s why we created MAD Challenges.

-It’s a way to strengthen our connection with the people and world around us.
+It’s a way to strengthen our connections with the people and world around us.

 A way to focus on the changes that actually matter to us.